US prices stay high, showing inflation pressures persist

 WASHINGTON (AP) — Consumer prices in the United States rose again in April, and measures of underlying inflation stayed high, a sign that further declines in inflation are likely to be slow and bumpy.

-Prices increased 0.4% from March to April, the government said Wednesday, up from a 0.1% rise from February to March.
+Prices increased 0.4% from March to April, the government said Wednesday, up sharply from a 0.1% rise from February to March.
 Compared with a year earlier, prices climbed 4.9%, down slightly from March’s year-over-year increase.
+It was the smallest annual increase in two years.

 Even with price pressures rising in April, the latest data did provide some evidence of cooling inflation.
 Grocery prices fell for a second straight month.
 And the cost of many services, including airline fares and hotel rooms, plunged.
 Though apartment rents rose in April, they did so more slowly than in previous months.

-The Federal Reserve’s policymakers have been closely watching services prices, and April’s mild data could lead them to do what they had signaled they might do after they met last week: Pause the 10 interest rate hikes they have imposed since March of last year in their drive to tame inflation, while they assess the economic impact that the higher borrowing costs have had.
+The Federal Reserve’s policymakers have been closely watching services prices, and April’s figures could lead them to do what they had signaled after their meeting last week: Pause their rate hikes, after 10 straight increases, while they assess the economic impact the higher borrowing costs have had.

 Measured year over year, last month’s decline in inflation was much less than in previous months, underscoring that consumer price increases might not fall back to the Fed’s 2% target until at least well into next year.